waikereru/waikereru.github.io/_pages/1769-garden.md

 ## Plant Profiles

-**Kiekie** (*Freycinetia banksii*) in the 1769 garden is a valued weaving material used for kete (kits), whāriki (fine mats) and tukutuku (woven wall) panels.
+<a id="kiekie"></a>**Kiekie** (*Freycinetia banksii*) in the 1769 garden is a valued weaving material used for kete (kits), whāriki (fine mats) and tukutuku (woven wall) panels.
 The fruit of Kiekie is also delicious .
 For more information on Māori uses of the plant [click here](https://maoriplantuse.landcareresearch.co.nz/WebForms/PeoplePlantsDetails.aspx?Direction=previous&theSearchString=kiekie&FromSearch=true).

-**Northern Rātā** (*Metrosiderous robusta*) - This Northern Rātā will give shelter to those in the Welcome Shelter, and marks the entrance to the rest of Waikereru Ecosanctuary.
+<a id="northern-rātā"></a>**Northern Rātā** (*Metrosiderous robusta*) - This Northern Rātā will give shelter to those in the Welcome Shelter, and marks the entrance to the rest of Waikereru Ecosanctuary.
 In Māori, people of influence are compared to a sheltering rātā tree (Rātā whakaruruhau).

-**Kāretu** - Holy grass (*Hierochloe redolens*) - This grass grows on either side of the bridge as you enter the garden.
+<a id="kāretu"></a>**Kāretu** - Holy grass (*Hierochloe redolens*) - This grass grows on either side of the bridge as you enter the garden.
 Found throughout New Zealand, it was collected on Banks and Solander on their first day ashore.
 Kāretu is used for weaving necklaces and anklets which were worn as perfumed decorations.
 It does not smell much when first picked, but the fresh grassy smell intensifies over the following months.
 For more information on Māori uses of the plant [click here](https://maoriplantuse.landcareresearch.co.nz/WebForms/PeoplePlantsDetails.aspx?Direction=previous&theSearchString=karetu&FromSearch=true).

-**Tī Kouka** (*Cordyline australis*) - Planted beside the driveway up to the Welcome Shelter, this plant was used as a way-marker along walking trails.
+<a id="tī-kouka"></a>**Tī Kouka** (*Cordyline australis*) - Planted beside the driveway up to the Welcome Shelter, this plant was used as a way-marker along walking trails.
 It was also used for food, cordage, medicine, weaving and thatching.
 Here on the East Coast, the heads of tī kouka were used as toboggans for sliding down hills.

 Māori also described Tī in a binomial fashion.
 Tī marks the Genus, while other words were used to mark particular varieties  eg tī ngāhere, tī kouaka, tī kapu, tī kupenga, etc. For more information on Māor uses of the plant [click here](https://maoriplantuse.landcareresearch.co.nz/WebForms/PeoplePlantsDetails.aspx?Direction=previous&theSearchString=cabbage~tree&FromSearch=true).

-**Kaikomako** (ahikōmau - Ngāti Porou) (*Pennantia corymbosa*) - A sharpened dried stick from this tree was rubbed on a soft wood such as Māhoe or Pate to make fire.
+<a id="kaikomako"></a>**Kaikomako** (ahikōmau - Ngāti Porou) (*Pennantia corymbosa*) - A sharpened dried stick from this tree was rubbed on a soft wood such as Māhoe or Pate to make fire.
 [Click here](https://maoriplantuse.landcareresearch.co.nz/WebForms/PeoplePlantsDetails.aspx?Direction=previous&theSearchString=kaikomako&FromSearch=true) for more information.

-**Whauwhaupakū** and **puawhānanga** (*Pseudopanax arboreus* and *Clematis paniculata*) - These are planted together in the Kahikatea grove on the Western side of the garden.
+<a id="whauwhaupakū"></a>**Whauwhaupakū** and **puawhānanga** (*Pseudopanax arboreus* and *Clematis paniculata*) - These are planted together in the Kahikatea grove on the Western side of the garden.
 They are planted together to recognise the beautiful Maori legend that features these 'stars of the forest'.

 To some tribes whauwhaupaku (the five finger tree) and puawānanga were the offspring of Puanga (Rigel, the bright star of Orion) and Rehua (Antares, the bright star of Scorpion).
 Their rising as morning stars signals the approach of summer, the period between these two events (June to November) coinciding with the flowering, first of whauwhaupakū (*Pseudopanax arboreus* and then puawānanga (*Clematis paniculata*).